Open-Source-Spatial-Clean-Cooking-Tool/OnStove/docs/onstove_model.rst

 **Biomass**

-The carbon emissions caused by the use of woody biomass is dependent by the fraction of Non-Renewable Biomass (fNRB) [12]_. fNRB is defined as the demand of fuelwood that exceeds regrowth in a given area.
+The carbon emissions caused by the use of woody biomass is dependent on the fraction of Non-Renewable Biomass (fNRB) [12]_. fNRB is defined as the demand of fuelwood that exceeds regrowth in a given area.
 In the case of biomass equation 10 is modified as outlined in equation 11:

 .. math::